Imran Khan's supporters storm Pak Army headquarters, chant slogans against establishment | Law-Order

 For the first time, Khan's supporters smashed the main gate of the army's sprawling headquarters in Rawalpindi, where troops exercised restraint.
 The protesters chanted slogans against the establishment.

-In Lahore, a large number of PTI workers stormed into the Corps Commander Lahore residence and smashed the gate and window-panes.
-The army personnel present on duty there, however, did not try to stop the enraged protesters who surrounded them and chanted slogans against the 'handlers' of the PML-N led government in the military establishment.
+In Lahore, a large number of PTI workers stormed into the Corps Commander Lahore's residence and smashed the gate and window panes.
+The army personnel present on duty there, however, did not try to stop the enraged protesters who surrounded them and chanted slogans against the ‘handlers’ of the PML-N-led government in the military establishment.
 The protesters held a demonstration in the Cantonment area.

 Lahore was virtually cut off from the rest of the province because of the protest on main roads including the entry and exit points.